Shadow-1223/project-101/README.md

 1. Fork the repository and select the **"main"** branch.
 2. Create a new branch and make your changes.
-3. Select a label base your issue or commit changes.
+3. Select a label base your issue or commit changes.[^1]
 4. Make sure you have a good commit message. [^commit]
 5. Push your changes.
 6. Sumbit a pull request [here][pr].